 • Title IV Conoco Participants: Benefits can commence as early as the first of the month after your 50th birthday and as late as your Normal Retirement Date.
 If you do nothing, your benefit will be paid at your Normal Retirement Date.

-• Title VI FAE Participants: If you leave before Early Retirement Eligibility, you may defer receipt of your vested benefits no later than your Normal Retirement Date
+• Title VI FAE Participants: If you leave before Early Retirement Eligibility, you may defer receipt of your vested benefits no later than your Normal Retirement Date.

 • If you qualify for Early Retirement and defer your monthly pension benefit until you reach age 65, your benefits are not reduced for early retirement.